 - Carpet of Virility: Lampshaded in You Only Live Twice where the Japanese women are curious about his chest rug, as Japanese men don't tend to have it.

 - The Casanova: Every film has him at least flirting with multiple women.
+He even provides the trope image!

 - Cool Car: The Aston Martin DB5, one of cinema's most iconic.
 Its features include bulletproof windscreens, rotating licence plates, mounted machine guns, and a nifty ejector seat for disposing of unwanted passengers.